benefits of pregnancy and exercise

 Can I get hurt exercising during pregnancy?

 Like anytime in life, there’s always a risk for injury depending on the demand of the task and if the body is in an optimal state to handle the load or stress placed upon it.
-Research shows that during pregnancy you have an increased laxity due to hormonal changes in certain ligaments (not all).
+Research shows that during pregnancy you have an increased laxity due to hormonal changes in certain ligaments.
 This is necessary for the body to adapt for growth of the baby and delivery; however, ligament laxity and injury are not synonymous.
-If appropriate, exercise is still highly recommend during pregnancy in order to help the body adapt to everyday activity demands.
+If appropriate, exercise is still highly recommended during pregnancy to help the body adapt to everyday activity demands.
 One of our women’s health therapists can work with you in answering these questions and suggesting exercise modifications as needed throughout your pregnancy.

 How can I prevent from getting diastasis recti during pregnancy?